aschuerch/Microbial-Genomics-2018/_episodes/26_Phylogenetic_trees_from_a_superalignment.md

 {: .bash}

 Inspect the superalignment.
 How many residues are in the alignment?.
 Also download the tree and view it using Figtree.
 Does it look comparable to the gene presence absence tree?
 Look at the reference isolate.

+## Visualizing phenotypes

+It is possible to color the labels of the trees using the "Import Annotations" option.
+Download the file with annotations here: [annotations.txt](../files/annotations.txt) and import this file.
+Click on the triangle next to tip labels and select "Colour by".
+Select "Mortality" in the dropdown box.

+Is there a specific clone associated with mortality?
+Inspect both the gene presence absence tree and the tree from the superalignment of ribosomal proteins.